 This means that someone applying for leave to remain must declare all convictions on their application, even if they are spent.

-Declaring a conviction will not necessarily bar them from being granted leave to remain, but failure to disclose may be seen as an attempt to deceive UK Visa and Immigration.
+Disclosing spent convictions will not necessarily bar them from being granted leave to remain, but failure to disclose may be seen as an attempt to deceive UK Visa and Immigration.

 Such an exemption reveals an obvious gap in protection for those who are reliant on work visa sponsorship from their employers as part of their leave to remain application, as their employers will become aware of a spent conviction which the individual would otherwise not be obliged to disclose.
 Arguably, such individuals are at a distinct disadvantage compared to those who have no need for their employers to be involved in their entitlement to work in the UK.